dotnet/csharpstandard/README.md

     - [§D.5.2](standard/documentation-comments.md#d52-resulting-xml)  Resulting XML
 - [§E](standard/bibliography.md#e-**bibliography**)  **Bibliography**

+## Admin folder

+A home for adminstrative files (such as [eventually] meeting agendas and minutes).

+For now, it contains separate logs for the work going on to add V6 (and then V7) features.

 ## Tools folder

 This folder contains tools related to maintaining and converting the ECMA C# spec (ECMA-354).